lsilvapvt/jfrog-pipelines-jpd-helm/README.md

 1. In Artifactory, create a [PEM integration](https://www.jfrog.com/confluence/display/JFROG/PEM+Key+Integration) entry with the JFrog license key in it.

-1. Upddate `values.yml` with your own values, see inline comments in the file for guidance.
+1. Update `values.yml` with your own values, see inline comments in the file for guidance.

 1. Add your git repo from (1) as a [pipeline source](https://www.jfrog.com/confluence/display/JFROG/Pipelines+Step-By-Step#PipelinesStep-By-Step-add-pipeline-sourceAddaPipelineSource) to your JFrog Platform.